 Present day scientific community is divided in opinion on coconut oil benefits.
 American heart association indeed recommends to “limit saturated fat intake to less than 7% of total daily calories.”

 European food safety authority (EFSA) stepping further, opined that “saturated fats are synthesized inside the human body and not required in the diet.
 Therefore, no Population Reference Intake (PRI), Average Requirement (AR), Lower Threshold Intake (LTI), or Adequate Intake (AI) is set.”
 Most European countries advise their population not to exceed 10% of total calories from saturated fats.

-Studies suggest that there exist a positive correlation between saturated fats and blood LDL cholesterol levels.
-Substituting saturated fats with polyunsaturated (PUFA) fats has shown a gradual decline in the serum triglyceride and LDL-cholesterol levels.
+Studies suggest that there exists a positive correlation between saturated fats and blood LDL cholesterol levels.
+Substituting saturated fats with polyunsaturated (PUFA) fats has shown a gradual decline in serum triglyceride and LDL-cholesterol levels.

 Commercially available cooking coconut oil is most often double-filtered and hydrogenated in order to avoid it turn rancid (which is one of the reasons why it appears stable at room temperatures like lard or butter).